pedroamarall/rest-builder/databases/README.md

 ## Challenge 3

-1. Repeat the MySQL with PostgreSQL and send the instructor your tutorial.
+1. Repeat the MySQL tutorial but for PostgreSQL and send the instructor your tutorial.